No Rest for the Wicked (video game): Release

 Private Division, a division of Take-Two Interactive specializing in publishing video games from smaller developers, announced that it had partnered with Moon Studios for the development of their next game in July 2020.
 It was officially announced at The Game Awards in December 2023.
 The game was released via early access for Windows PC on April 18, 2024.
 At its launch, the game included the opening chapters for the game, while subsequent updates continue to introduce new story chapters, gameplay mechanics and multiplayer modes.
-Version for PlayStation 5 is also set to be released after the game's early access launch.
-In November 2024, Take-Two announced that they will sell off Private Division to an unknown buyer, though the rights to the game will stay with Take-Two, which will continue to support the game's development.
+Version for PlayStation 5 and Xbox Series X/S is also set to be released after the game's early access launch.
+In November 2024, Take-Two announced that they would sell off Private Division to an unknown buyer, though the rights to the game would stay with Take-Two, which would continue to support the game's development.
 In March 2025, Moon Studios announced that they had acquired the publishing rights of the game from Take-Two Interactive.

+In June 2026, it was announced during Sony's State of Play that No Rest for the Wicked will leave early access in October 2026 and will launch for PC and PlayStation 5, with a version for Xbox Series X/S and a newly announced version for Nintendo Switch 2 following at a later date.
+In September 2026, Moon Studios announced that the release had been delayed to March 2027.

+Sales

+In January 2026, No Rest for the Wicked surpassed one million copies sold for its Steam Early Access release, according to an announcement by Moon Studios.

+On February 4, 2026, No Rest for the Wicked surpassed one and a half million copies sold for its Steam Early Access release, according to another announcement by Moon Studios.

+On July 7, 2026, No Rest for the Wicked surpassed two million copies sold for its Steam Early Access release, according to an announcement by Moon Studios.